Socar-Trading/csharp-azurefunctions-excel-to-json/README.md

 ## Use cases

+A few use cases this solution can be used on:

-- Data Science projects
+- Data Science projects, to convert different sources into a common data format.
--
+- To convert user inputed data from Excel files into a developer friendly format as JSON.

 ## Sending a request directly

-You can send a **POST** request passing the file as a (FormData)[https://developer.mozilla.org/pt-BR/docs/Web/API/FormData] to the Azure Functions endpoint.
+You can send a **POST** request passing the file as a [FormData](https://developer.mozilla.org/pt-BR/docs/Web/API/FormData) to the Azure Functions endpoint.

 **POST**